-- completed in sans-serif typeface (Arial or equivalent, not Arial Narrow) and font size of 11pt, excluding text on diagrams and the use of mathematical symbols; - A minimum of single line spacing and standard character spacing must be used; - Margins must not be less than 2cm; - PDF documents with numbered pages and logical file names so that information can be found easily.
+- completed in sans-serif typeface (Arial or equivalent, not Arial Narrow) and font size of 11pt, excluding text on diagrams and the use of mathematical symbols. - A minimum of single line spacing and standard character spacing must be used. - Margins must not be less than 2cm.